HenryLiang-123/HenryLiang-123/README.md

 ## Experience

+- **Data Scientist II**, Vail Systems (current)
+  - Working on all things LLM with the RAILS (Research on AI in Linguistics and Systems) team.
-- **Machine Learning Engineer Intern**, Amazon (Current)
+- **Machine Learning Engineer Intern**, Amazon
-  - Developing a system using LLMs to explain differences in knowledge graph snapshots.
+  - Developed a system using LLMs to explain differences in knowledge graph snapshots.
 - **Data Science Intern**, Roblox
   - Created a diagnostic framework by predicting the probability of extreme impression changes and identifying important contributing factors.
 - **Machine Learning Engineer Intern**, Center for Deep Learning